iamnbutler/iamnbutler.github.io/content/note/tailwind-themed-icons.md

 ```

 This will give us a black icon in light mode and a white icon in dark mode.
 Since the color is defined on the parents, we can also add more icons, and they will all be colored the same.

+`stroke-current` works exactly the same way, and the two can be combined if needed.

 ## Adding active state variations